Renting a Scooter or Motorcycle in Greece — License Requirements

 7) Refund & cancellation if documents are invalid

-Before you book, email clear photos of the front and back of your licence (and IDP if applicable) to info@eurodriver.gr.
+Before you book, email clear photos of the front and back of your license (and IDP if applicable) to info@eurodriver.gr.
 We’ll confirm which bikes you can legally ride in Greece.

 Official references (footnotes)

 - EU categories (AM/A1/A2/A) and recognition across the EU for categories printed on the card.
 European Commission / gov.gr.
-EC – Driving licences, gov.gr – recognition & validity. :contentReference[oaicite:0]{index=0}
+EC – Driving licenses, gov.gr – recognition & validity. :contentReference[oaicite:0]{index=0}

-- Australia: Greek law change recognising Australian licences (no IDP for short visits).
+- Australia: Greek law change recognising Australian licenses (no IDP for short visits).
 Australian Embassy in Greece. :contentReference[oaicite:1]{index=1}

-- Canada: Government guidance indicates Canadians may drive in Greece with a valid Canadian licence (short visits).
+- Canada: Government guidance indicates Canadians may drive in Greece with a valid Canadian license (short visits).
 Government of Canada – Greece travel advice. :contentReference[oaicite:2]{index=2}

 - Domestic allowances (Spain/Italy/France) are national and don’t export; Greece recognises printed categories only.
 EU framework: Directive 2006/126/EC.
 French/Spanish public guidance.
 France – Service Public (125cc with B + training).